 This unit must be electrically grounded in accordance with local codes or, in the absence of local codes, with the National Electrical Code (ANSI/NFPA 70) or the CSA C22.1 Electrical Code.
-Grounding of the unit is accomplished by using the grounding lug provided in the control box.
+Use the grounding lug provided in the control box for grounding the unit.